 We provide a wide range of services to residents of Boston, including:

 - Response to concerns of environmental hazards: We respond to complaints from the public for inspections regarding potential environmental health hazards.
 The office addresses hazards in private residences, public buildings, workplaces, and outdoor spaces.
 Inspections may include a visual assessment (with photos taken to document conditions) and environmental monitoring using field sampling and instruments that assist with analyses of environmental conditions.
 If violations of laws or health hazards are found, the responsible parties are required to take corrective action.
-Some of the most common hazards our office investigates include, but are not limited to, mold in homes and businesses, asbestos hazards or illegal removal, bedbugs (click here for Spanish and here for Haitian Creole), lead hazards and illegal deleading, chemical exposures and spills, and issues of waste disposal/recycling.
+Some of the most common hazards our office investigates include, but are not limited to, mold in homes and businesses, asbestos hazards or illegal removal, bedbugs, lead hazards and illegal deleading, chemical exposures and spills, and issues of waste disposal/recycling.
 To report a health hazard or request an inspection, contact the Environmental Health Office at 617-534-5965.

 - Regulation & permitting: We regulate and permit a number of business types to promote best practices, health, and safety for employees, for customers, and for neighbors.
-We permit asbestos contractors, biological laboratories, medical marijuana dispensaries, private water wells, certain waste disposal businesses (recycling, trash, junkyards), nail salons, indoor ice skating rinks, tanning salons, and body art establishments and practitioners.
+We permit asbestos contractors, biological laboratories, medical marijuana dispensaries, private water wells, funeral homes, certain waste disposal businesses (recycling, trash, junkyards), nail salons, indoor ice skating rinks, tanning salons, and body art establishments and practitioners.
 In addition to permitting and routine inspections of these businesses, we also respond to complaints of hazards involving these businesses.
 To report a problem, call the office at 617-534-5965.

 - Occupational Health: Provision of technical assistance and resources to small businesses such as nail salons, hair salons, and auto shops to reduce pollution and chemical exposure by workers, clients, and neighbors.
 Click here to learn more about the Safe Shops outreach program, and our recognition of small businesses like nail salons, auto shops, and hair salons as Green & Clean, in their efforts to reduce pollution and chemical exposure by workers and clients

 - Lead poisoning prevention: Investigation, case management, enforcement, and training to address and reduce childhood lead poisoning